Meet Our Grad | Coco Tully – Cote Interiors

 After growing up in Belize, living in New York and London, and extensive global travels Coco Tully settled in Sydney.
 Her island upbringing and current home on Sydney’s Northern Beaches strongly influence her sophisticated coastal style.

-Coco graduated from Sydney Design School with a Diploma of Interior Design and Decoration in December 2017 and she’s already established her own business, Cote Interiors.
+Coco graduated from Sydney Design School with a Diploma of Interior Design in December 2017 and she’s already established her own business, Cote Interiors.
 “Towards the end of my course I had a bit of an AHA! moment.
 I asked myself why I was putting off my ultimate goal of having my own creative business when I was already armed with a comprehensive design education and business knowledge from my previous career as a fashion buyer and merchandiser.
 I decided to throw caution to the wind and start my own studio right away and can honestly say I’m so glad I did!
 While it has definitely been challenging and a little scary at times, it is also incredibly rewarding to create something from scratch and that is all your own,” said Coco.